build-trust/ockam/README.md

-🚀 _[Portals for Mac](https://github.com/build-trust/ockam/blob/develop/examples/app/portals/README.md) — A macOS app built in Swift that uses the Ockam Rust library to privately share a service on your Mac to anyone, anywhere.
+🚀 _[Portals for Mac](https://github.com/build-trust/ockam/blob/develop/examples/app/portals/README.md) – A macOS app built in Swift that uses the Ockam Rust library to privately share a service on your Mac with anyone, anywhere.
 The service is shared securely over an end-to-end encrypted and mutually authenticated Ockam Portal.
 Your friends will have access to it on their *localhost*!
-This app is a great example of the kinds of things you can build with Ockam_ [👉]([https://docs.ockam.io/reference/libraries](https://github.com/build-trust/ockam/blob/develop/examples/app/portals/README.md))
+This app is a great example of the kinds of things you can build with Ockam_ [👉](https://github.com/build-trust/ockam/blob/develop/examples/app/portals/README.md)

 ---